pharo-project/pharo5-vm/mc/VMMaker.oscog.package/SpurMemoryManager.class/README.md

 	- the free chunk at the highest address discovered during global gc's sweep through the heap.  used in compaction.

 lastHash
-	- the last object hash value.  a pseudo-random number generator.
+	- the last object hash value.  the seed to the pseudo-random number generator for identity hashes.

 lowSpaceThreshold
 	- the ammount of free memory below which the low space condition should be signalled.